 Project Administration and Research Assistance

-Hannah Vinter is a research assistant on the Writing Brecht project.
+Hannah Vinter was a research assistant on the Writing Brecht project from November 2015 to September 2016.
 She read German and Spanish at St Hugh’s College, Oxford, as an undergraduate.
 In 2015 she completed an MSt in German at New College, Oxford, specialising in twentieth-century drama and contemporary fiction.
-She will begin her PhD at King's College, London in autumn 2016.
+She is currently studying for a PhD at King's College, London.